(Download Adobe Acrobat Reader to view or print PDF)

 - Provide research and statistics of all student drivers that completed our program

-Duration: 9 Week Course Saturdays only during school year, Monday through Thursday during summer.
+Duration: 9 Week Course on Saturdays during school year, 3 Week Course Monday through Thursday during Summer.

 Available: 3 sessions during the school year.
 (View the upcoming classes)

-Locations: 15 Broward County High Schools: Boyd Anderson, Coconut Creek, Coral Glades, Coral Springs, Cypress Bay, Deerfield Beach, Dillard, Everglades, Flanagan, McArthur, Northeast, Nova, Plantation, Taravella, and West Broward.
+Locations: 14 Broward County High Schools: Boyd Anderson, Coconut Creek, Coral Glades, Coral Springs, Cypress Bay, Deerfield Beach, Dillard, Everglades, Flanagan, McArthur, Northeast, Nova, Plantation, and Taravella.

-Instruction Time: 60 Hours (18 hours driving and 18 hours class time, 24 hours project & testing time).
+Instruction Time: 60 Hours (18 hours Range and 18 hours class time, 24 hours project & testing time).
 Each class is 4 hours: 2 hours classroom and 2 hours driving.
 Students can miss one class.
-Instructors will give a take home assignment for the missed class.
-The assignment must be turned in for successful completion of the course.

 Description: All sessions are open to students of both public and non-public secondary schools.
-The program is also designed to meet the needs of students with varying exceptionalities and physical abilities.
 The program offers the DELAP program which includes the Restricted License Test and Drivers License Test for those who are eligible.
 Students will receive a certificate of completion at the end of the class.
 We also offer the Drug and Alcohol Class course within our curriculum.
 In order for the Drug & Alcohol Class to count, you must test while enrolled in the Driver's Ed Course.